MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 # Bulk senders insight in Exchange Online Protection

+> [!NOTE]
+> The features described in this article are currently in Preview, aren't available in all organizations, and are subject to change.

-In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, the bulk sender insight in the Microsoft Defender portal allow you to see how much email was identified as bulk at the current bulk threshold level in anti-spam policies, and to simulate identified vs. allowed bulk email based on changes in the bulk email threshold.
+In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, the bulk senders insight in the Microsoft Defender portal allows you to see how much email was identified as bulk at the current bulk threshold level in anti-spam policies, and to simulate identified vs. allowed bulk email based on changes in the bulk sender threshold and the quality of the bulk sender.

 EOP assigns a bulk complaint level (BCL) value to inbound messages from bulk senders.
 A higher BCL value indicates a bulk message is more likely to be spam.
-The bulk email threshold in anti-spam policies use a specified BCL value to identify messages a bulk and take action on them.
+The bulk email threshold in anti-spam policies uses a specified BCL value to identify messages a bulk and take action on them.
 For more information about the BCL, see [Bulk complaint level (BCL) in EOP](anti-spam-bulk-complaint-level-bcl-about.md).

 The bulk senders insight has the following capabilities:

 - View how much mail is identified as bulk at every BCL level (1 to 9) for the last 60 days.
-- Simulate changes to the bulk email threshold and view the affect on the number of messages that would be delivered vs. blocked as bulk by the default anti-spam or custom anti-spam policies where you can set the BCL threshold.
+- Simulate changes to the bulk email threshold and view the results on the number of messages that would be delivered vs. identified as bulk by the default anti-spam or custom anti-spam policies where you can set the BCL threshold.
 You can't set the BCL threshold in the Standard or Strict [preset security policies](preset-security-policies.md).
-- View information about message senders that were affected by the bulk email threshold, including filtering based on the trustworthiness of the sender.
+- View information about message senders that were affected by the bulk email threshold, including filtering based on the quality of the sender.

 This article describes how to use the bulk senders insight in the Microsoft Defender portal.